 |Safe For Dogs|

 How Much Pineapple Can Dogs Eat?

-Of course, it goes without saying that this should be an occasional treat because of the high sugar content, and it should definitely not be an everyday treat as there are some possible side effects that few dogs experience, but we will cover these later on.
+Of course, it goes without saying that this should be an occasional treat.
+With a high sugar content, it should definitely not be an everyday treat.
+There are some possible side effects that few dogs experience, but we will cover these later on.

 Preparing Fresh Pineapple For Your Pup

 Because there are only certain areas of Pineapple that are safe for dogs to eat, you should prepare the Pineapple as you would for human consumption.
 You’ll want to remove the skin, and de-core the pineapple.